Sleep Apnea Treatment Cambridge

 Does Dental Insurance Cover the Cost of Sleep Apnea Treatment?

 If you go to a dentist for sleep apnea treatment, you may expect it to be covered by your dental insurance.
 However, this is typically not the case.
 Since sleep apnea is considered a medical condition rather than a dental issue, it normally falls under medical insurance.
-Take the time to contact your insurance provider to see how your medical insurance can potentially help make managing the cost of sleep apnea treatment a little easier.
+Take the time to contact your provider to see how your plan can potentially help make managing the cost of sleep apnea treatment a little easier.

 Factors That Affect the Cost of Sleep Apnea Treatment